- AT THE POETRY CENTER

 Once you are ready to submit, please click here to go to our Submittable page.

 Residents stay in a studio apartment located on the premises of the Poetry Center within the University of Arizona campus.
 Restaurants, cafés, bars, and stops for buses and the streetcar are all located nearby, and a bicycle is available for your use.
 Tucson’s streetcar provides convenient transportation across campus, to the Fourth Avenue district, and downtown Tucson.

-The residency is offered for two weeks between June 1 and August 31.
+The residency is offered for two weeks to be scheduled between June 1 and August 31.
 During this time, local temperatures average in the 100s.
 Some residents find the heat overwhelming at first.
 However, mornings are cool, and our monsoon season, which usually takes place from the end of June through July, brings significantly lower temperatures along with the storms.

 We host only one resident per summer and our residents have no duties or responsibilities, other than to give a public reading.